zopefoundation/lovely.recipe/src/lovely/recipe/fs/README.txt

 Creating Files
 ==============

-The mkfile recipe creates a file with a given path, content and permissions.
+The mkfile recipe creates one or more files with a given path, content and permissions.

     >>> write(sample_buildout, 'buildout.cfg',